jerryjohn1995/Multi-Language-Invoice-Extractor/README.md

 **2.Intuitive User Interface Built with Streamlit:**

-Allows users to easily upload invoices.
+- Allows users to easily upload invoices.
-Displays uploaded invoices for visual confirmation.
+- Displays uploaded invoices for visual confirmation.
-Provides a prompt input field for users to ask specific questions about the invoice.
+- Provides a prompt input field for users to ask specific questions about the invoice.

-Deployed on Hugging Face:
+**3. Deployed on Hugging Face:**
-The application is hosted on Hugging Face, making it accessible from anywhere and ensuring smooth and scalable deployments.
+- The application is hosted on Hugging Face, making it accessible from anywhere and ensuring smooth and scalable deployments.

-Intelligent Query Handling:
+**4.Intelligent Query Handling:**
-Using Google Gemini as the LLM, users can ask complex, context-aware queries such as:
+- Using Google Gemini as the LLM, users can ask complex, context-aware queries such as:

 “Give a summary about the invoice.”

 “Show only the item numbers.”

 “List the food items in the invoice.”

 “What is the total amount due?”

-Real-time Data Extraction and Responses:
+**5.Real-time Data Extraction and Responses:**
-Extracted information is processed and displayed immediately on the interface, making it easy for users to understand invoice details and get answers to their queries.
+- The extracted information is processed and displayed immediately on the interface, making it easy for users to understand invoice details and get answers to their queries.